 Reviews from Readers

-I am not a science fiction fan, but I really enjoyed this book.
+I'm not a science fiction fan, but I really enjoyed this book.
 It is well written, fast paced and has very memorable characters.
-I am now reconsidering the question "is there other life out there?" and am eagerly awaiting a sequel!
+I am now seriously considering the question "is there other life out there?" and am eagerly awaiting a sequel!

 (Ann, Bellbrook, OH)

 I'd recommend this novel to anyone.
-As soon as I started reading I couldn't put it down.
-Jeremiah (the lead character) is someone I felt as though I knew and I became intrigued by the plot instantly.
+As soon as I started reading I couldn't put it down; I became intrigued by the plot instantly.
 It makes the possibility of alien presence on Earth so real that I am now thinking and worrying about what could be out there.
 What if we are not alone?
 And what if they are not friendly???

 (Samantha, Kettering, OH)

 I LOVED IT!
 Death Spiral had me hooked from page one.
 Jeremiah's emotions and choices personify what we struggle with every day, endearing himself with his failings, instead of some perfect character with whom we cannot relate.
-CL.Gregoire's use of Jeremiah's story interspersed with excerpts from corroborated documentation opened my eyes to the possible existence of aliens.
+The book includes interesting and little known excerpts from corroborated documentation that opened my eyes to the possible existence of aliens.
 Great Read and Most Highly Recommended.